MurtadaAhmed/YPH-YourPhotoHost/README.md

 ## Installation

-To set up the YourPhotoHost application locally, follow these steps:
+A. To set up the YourPhotoHost application locally, follow these steps:

 1. Clone the repository:
 ```